OFA-Sys/OFA/README.md

 <br></br>

 # Results
 Below we demonstrate the results of OFAs on cross-modal understanding and generation.
+You can find more results of MuE model in [MuE](https://arxiv.org/abs/2211.11152)

 <table border="1" width="100%">
     <tr align="center">